liweisu0/i-will-work-in-spacex/README.md

 After working, I found that only SpaceX is taking this seriously, and it becomes the only company that I want to work for.

-# Yes, you will definitely laugh at me
+## Yes, you are definitely laughing at me

 My dad: "You?
 Work in Astronautics?
 Don't kid me."
 My friends: "Just be careful with 007 workload, you will work into hospital there."